slgrobotics/robots_bringup/Docs/Ubuntu-RPi/LinuxService.md

 ## _Optional:_ Create a Linux service for on-boot autostart

+**Tip:** this complicates making changes to robot software, use with caution.

 **Note:** This guide is written for _Create 1 Turtlebot_, but it applies to any other robot with minor changes.

 See https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Create1